YecineA/elb-authentication-cognito/README.md

 #  Build a Website Login page with AWS ELB and AWS Cognito

-This lab is provided as part of [AWS Builders Online Series](https://aws.amazon.com/events/summits/online/).
+This lab is provided as part of [AWS Builders Online Series](https://aws.amazon.com/events/summits/online/). click [here](https://github.com/phonghuule/awssummmitonline) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to minimize costs.